Home > growing blueberries in florida

 Site Selection and Preparation

-The coastal soil and the soil in southern Florida are alkaline.
+The soil in southern Florida and the coastal area are alkaline.
 So adjusting pH is the first major step in establishing your blueberry patch.
 Sulfur is often the go-to amendment, slowing down pH rise over several months.
 Alternatively, for more immediate results, try adding elemental sulfur and watering it in well.

 Site Preparation Tips

-Before planting blueberry bushes in Florida, you should perform a soil test.
+You should perform a soil test before planting blueberry bushes in Florida.
 Several months before planting, apply the needed amendments at least a foot deep and mix well.

 Unlike other states, Florida's blueberries need protection from the sun.
 Because afternoon heat and sunburn can be intense.
 A site with partial shade or receiving sunlight only in the morning can offer the best growing conditions.